MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 The solution is to treat the overlay like a notch in a phone screen and layout the title bar area next to the window controls overlay "notch".
 The position of the overlay can be defined using the existing [`safe-area-inset-top`](https://developer.mozilla.org/en-US/docs/Web/CSS/env) CSS environment variable to determine the height, and two new CSS environment variables describing the left and right insets of the overlay: [`unsafe-area-top-inset-left/right`](https://github.com/w3c/csswg-drafts/issues/4721).
 See the [sample code](#example) below on one method of laying out the title bar using these CSS environment variables.

 We explored and rejected an alternative approach which instead uses CSS environment variables to describe the safe area of the title bar, `title-bar-area-[top/left/bottom/right]`.
-Although this "safe area" approach would be easier for developers to use than the "unsafe area" approach, it would be difficult to standardize given that it is such a niche use case (only available on desktop web apps).
+Although this "safe area" approach would be easier for developers to use than the "unsafe area" approach, it would be difficult to standardize given that it is such a niche use case (only available on installed desktop web apps).

 ### Defining Draggable Regions in Web Content
 Web developers will need a standards-based way of defining which areas of their content within the general area of the title bar should be treated as draggable.
 The proposed solution is to standardize the existing CSS property: `-webkit-app-region`.